Waganda/alx-system_engineering-devops-1/0x00-shell_basics/README.md

 Delete the directory my_first_directory.
 A script that changes the working directory to the previous one.
 A script that lists all files in the current directory and the parent of the working directory and the /boot directory in long format.
 A script that prints the type of the file named iamafile.
+Create a symbolic link to /bin/ls, named __ls__